In this article:

 There is a possible connection between menopause and an underactive thyroid.
 Menopause occurs when a woman stops menstruating and thus is no longer able to get pregnant naturally.
 When a woman reaches menopause, her ovaries are no longer functioning and produce only minimal estrogen.
 The average age of menopause is 51.
 However, women can enter menopause as early as their 30s through their early 60s.
 There are many similarities in symptoms between menopause and hypothyroidism, which can make you feel confused about what is going on in your body.

 Women can also develop hypothyroidism in pregnancy and the postpartum period.
-During pregnancy, high HCG levels can inhibit TSH production in the first trimester.
+During pregnancy, high HCG levels can increase thyroid hormone levels that then cause a decrease in TSH.
 High estrogen levels may also impact the free thyroid hormone available for immediate use.
 Thyroid hormones are checked routinely during pregnancy.
 If hypothyroidism is detected, women must have treatment to prevent severe cognitive, neurological, and developmental defects at birth.

 Postpartum thyroiditis is similar to Hashimoto's in that it is an autoimmune process characterized by the presence of TPO antibodies, anti-thyroglobulin, and thyroid inflammation.
 Women with a history of Hashimoto's, other autoimmune conditions, and a family history of thyroid disease are at higher risk for postpartum thyroiditis.
 Thyroiditis most commonly occurs in the first few months after delivery and then transitions to hypothyroidism within 4-8 months after birth.
 Many women regain their normal thyroid function, although 20% will continue to have hypothyroidism.